Deep, Deep Learning with BART: Discussion

 On the other side, BART is designed for rapid prototyping, reproducible research and clinical translation.
 It depends only on a few external libraries such as FFTW, BLAS implementations or --- if compiled with GPU support --- CUDA, making it simple to integrate into different software environments.
 Where standard deep learning frameworks benefit from large community support integrating new deep learning features, BART benefits from years of research on MR image reconstruction.
 For example, a crucial part of most multi-coil reconstruction networks is the estimation of the coil sensitivity maps in a preprocessing step.
 Since BART implements several calibration methods such as ESPIRiT or NLINV, a full reconstruction pipeline based on Variational Network or MoDL can be implemented completely in BART.
 Advanced concepts from MRI implemented in BART can be directly used in these machine learning methods.
-For example, our data consistency modules are implemented using a generalized SENSE model supporting multiple sets of coil sensitivity maps and non-Cartesian trajectories.
+For example, our data consistency modules are implemented using a generalized SENSE model supporting multiple sets of coil sensitivity maps, non-Cartesian trajectories and higher dimensional extensions which have been shown beneficial for dynamic MRI \cite{Kuestner_Sci.Rep._2020, Terpstra__2022} .
 Concerning performance of training neural networks, we have demonstrated that BART can compete with the TensorFlow implementation of MoDL and VarNet.
+We hope that the deep integration of MRI-specific operators will be appreciated by researchers from other groups such that they will contribute to this open-source deep-learning framework.
+Further, we plan to reduce the entry barrier for possible users by extending the TensorFlow wrapper such that it can be used for defining denoising networks which can then be combined with BART's data-consistency modules in the \texttt{reconet} command.
 BART development makes uses of a continuous integration framework that uses automatic testing.
 Based on this, we aim for long-term reproducibility of published results even with new BART versions.
 Finally, BART is already widely used in the community of MRI research and also used for clinical research as part of automatic reconstruction frameworks such as Gadgetron \cite{Hansen_Magn.Reson.Med._2013, Diakite__2018} or Yarra \cite{Block__2016}.
 Thus, we believe that the integration of neural networks into BART will also facilitate research and clinical translation of deep learning methods for image reconstruction.